upb-code-labs/infrastructure/backups/postgres/README.md

     -e PGPASSWORD=mypassword \
     # So that the container can access the rclone configuration
     -v /path/to/rclone.conf:/.config/rclone.conf:ro \
+    # So that the public key can be used to encrypt the backup
+    -v /path/to/public_key_and_user_id:/etc/gpg:ro \
     # So that the backup can be also saved in the host
     -v /path/to/backups:/var/backups/db \
     pedrochaparroupb/postgres-rclone-backup-utility:0.1.0
 ```

+Please note that the `/path/to/public-key`